-The glossy dark green leaves are needle-like and 3-6 cm long.
-They lie in two more-or-less flat ranks on either side of the shoot.
-The cones are 6-12 cm long and 3.5-4.5 cm broad.
-The cones do not fall to the ground whole, but disintegrate on the tree and release their seeds at maturity, about 6 months after pollination.
+The glossy dark green leaves are needle-like, 3-6 cm long, and extend flat out from the branch on either side.
+The 6-12 cm cones do not fall to the ground whole, but disintegrate on the tree and release their seeds about 6 months after pollination.

-The foliage has an attractive scent, and is sometimes used for Christmas decoration, including Christmas trees.
+The foliage has an attractive tangerine-like scent, and Grand Firs are sometimes used for Christmas decoration, including as Christmas trees.
 It is also planted as an ornamental tree in large parks.

 - Light Requirements: Full Sun, Part Shade, Full Shade